dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0901.md

 With deftest providing an abstraction barrier between the test definitions and the underlying machinery, you were able to enhance the result reporting without touching the test functions.

 Now, with the basics of functions, variables, and macros mastered, and a little practical experience using them, you're ready to start exploring Common Lisp's rich standard library of functions and data types.

-* * *

-2 Side effects can include such things as signaling errors; I'll discuss Common Lisp's error handling system in Chapter 19.
-You may, after reading that chapter, want to think about how to incorporate tests that check whether a function does or does not signal a particular error in certain situations.

-3 I'll discuss this and other FORMAT directives in more detail in Chapter 18.

-4 If test-+ has been compiled--which may happen implicitly in certain Lisp implementations--you may need to reevaluate the definition of test-+ to get the changed definition of check to affect the behavior of test-+.
-Interpreted code, on the other hand, typically expands macros anew each time the code is interpreted, allowing the effects of macro redefinitions to be seen immediately.

-5 You have to change the test to make it fail since you can't change the behavior of +.

-6 Though, again, if the test functions have been compiled, you'll have to recompile them after changing the macro.

-7 As you'll see in Chapter 12, APPENDing to the end of a list isn't the most efficient way to build a list.
-But for now this is sufficient--as long as the test hierarchies aren't too deep, it should be fine.
-And if it becomes a problem, all you'll have to do is change the definition of deftest.